xsmh/duoqin-doov-hacking/README.md

 5. Move the stock_rom folder to an external drive or upload it to a cloud storage solution like Google Drive. **Note:** rebooting the Linux ISO will reset the live image and you will lose your backup if you haven't moved it somewhere else.

 # Unlock the bootloader
+> [!WARNING]
+> This will factory reset your phone and you will lose your data!

 You need to unlock the bootloader in order to flash the new ROM.
-⚠️This will factory reset your phone and you will lose your data!

 ## For most models
 1. [Enter fastboot](#enter-fastboot).